Skyvern-AI/skyvern/README.md

 - [Brew (if you're on a Mac)](https://brew.sh/)
 - [Poetry](https://python-poetry.org/docs/#installation)
     - `brew install poetry`

+Note: Our setup script does these two for you, but they are here for reference.
 - [Python 3.11](https://www.python.org/downloads/)
     - `poetry env use 3.11`
 - [PostgreSQL 14](https://www.postgresql.org/download/) (if you're on a Mac, setup script will install it for you if you have homebrew installed)